nivi1501/pdfRename/README.md

 * Pdfrename action in the right click context menu of files.
 * You can select multiple files and rename them from 'Send to -> pdfrename' in right click context menu.
 * Dedicated GUI to walkthrough each step of renaming the pdf file with clear messages.
+* In the end of the execution a window with 'Execution Completed.
+Exiting pdfrename'.

 Steps for Windows: